Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/crossreference.rst

 Class pages
 -----------

-In order to link to a class page, you must use ``:class:`your_class```.
+In order to link to a class page, you should use ``:class:`your_class```.
 As an example, you can link to :class:`qiskit.circuit.QuantumCircuit` by writing:

 .. code-block:: text